Economic and Political Overview

 Legislative Power

 The legislature in Switzerland is bicameral.
 The parliament, called Federal Assembly, consists of the Council of States (upper house) and the National Council (lower house).
 The former is comprised of 46 seats, with two members selected from each of the 20 cantons (states/provinces) and one from each of the six half-canton.
 The National Council is comprised of 200 seats, with its members elected by popular vote on the basis of proportional representation.
 Members of both the Council of States and the National Council serve four year terms.
-The executive branch of government is directly or indirectly dependent on the support of the parliament, often expressed through a vote of confidence.
+Unlike parliamentary systems, the executive (Federal Council) is not dependent on parliamentary confidence and cannot be dissolved by a vote of no confidence.
+The Federal Council operates independently of the Federal Assembly, and there is no mechanism for dissolving the government mid-term.
 The federal legislative power is vested in both the government and the parliament.

 Indicator of Freedom of the Press